christian-brindley/jwtx/README.md

 ## Usage

 jwtx can be used to examine an encoded JWT either by reading from a local file, or by piping through stdin.

-Commmand line options are as follows
+Command line options are as follows
 ```
   -p|--properties filename (file with options)
   -w|--well-known uri  (OIDC wellknown URI)